 By 1970, only 50% of black Americans lived in the South.
 The rest had primary moved to inner-city industrial areas in big cities like Chicago, New York and Detroit.
 The North certainly afforded blacks more opportunities than the South, but racism was still pervasive.
 White Americans for the most part did not want black neighbors.
 Racist housing and renting policies meant that blacks were only able to rent or buy housing in certain parts of town, typically the dirty industrial areas.
 In addition, when numerous blacks moved into white neighborhoods, whites would quickly relocate out of fear of a potential rise in property crime, rape, drugs and violence that was attributed to neighborhoods with large black populations.
 This resulted in most Northern cities having a black “ghetto” in the traditional sense – a part of town to which blacks were restricted.

 In the 1970s and the years that followed, Northern industry began to decline.
-White industrial workers generally had no problem moving out to the suburbs, or taking out a loan to start small businesses.
+White industrial workers generally had no problem moving out to the suburbs, or taking out a loan to start a business.
 Over time, most of the traditional white ghettos managed to fade away.
-The poor black ghettos, however, remained—it was harder for blacks to get loans and hew housing.
+The black ghettos, however, remained—it was harder for blacks to get loans and hew housing.
 In addition to outright racism, white suburbs were not accommodating to black culture.
 Poor urban blacks were stuck and often had to resort to extralegal means of making money—often with drugs—perpetuating the negative stereotypes that blocked them from escaping poverty.

 What about non-black ghettos?